kgxsz/devops-101/part-four/README.md

 So let's do it:

 - go to the `PIPELINES` tab, hit the cog icon on the top right hand of the pipeline panel
+- select the `package` stage
+- then select the `package` job under the `Jobs` tab
+- go to the `Artifacts` tab
+- in `Source` put `part-four/application/target/uberjar/application-*jar`
+- in `Destination` put `packages`
+- don't forget to `Save`
-- go to the `Stages` tab
+- now go to the `PIPELINES` tab and run the pipeline

-**TODO** specify the artifacts (mention the use of both)

-**TODO** When the stage is ready, rerun the pipeline and verify that the artifacts were properly produced by navigating to `/var/go-server/pipeline/.../artifacts`.
-You should see both artifacts.
+When the pipeline has completed successfully, the two jars that were produced by the publish stage on the Go agent will have been transferred up to the Go server.
+If you want to verify this, go to your terminal where your ssh connection to the Go server is still be open, and navigate to `/var/lib/go-server/artifacts/pipelines/dummyApplication/` where you should then see the corresponding numbers of pipeline runs.
+If dig down into that directory you should find a `packages` directory which houses the two jars you just produced.

 #### Create the publish stage
 You may have assumed that we would be ready to deploy the application at this point.
 But there is one more stage we need to consider before doing so, and that's publishing.
 It's always a good idea to keep the outputs of our pipelines somewhere safe, because you never know when you'll need it.
 Now, we're already sending the artifacts to the Go server after the package stage, so why do more?
 The short answer is that we shouldn't treat the Go server as an artifact repository, that's not what it's made for.
 We need something a little more suited to the purpose.